kkasj/hash-banger/index.md

     - Network communication

 #### Problem
-Problem contains actual state of finish, and it's last yet unhandled changes.
+Problem contains actual state of finish, and stores the updates made by other peers, as well as the peer itself.

 It is responsible for managing the problem - it keeps all done and reserved ranges of solution.
 Anyone can access problem to get it.